Solutions

 Overview of CAPS

-Cryopyrin-associated periodic syndrome (CAPS) is a group of rare genetic conditions characterized by overlapping signs and symptoms, all stemming from the same underlying genetic cause.
-CAPS encompasses three distinct conditions: familial cold autoinflammatory syndrome type 1 (FCAS1), Muckle-Wells syndrome (MWS), and neonatal-onset multisystem inflammatory disorder (NOMID).
+CAPS is a nomenclature for a set of rare genetic disorders that have overlapping phenotypes, which are all due to a single underlying mutation.
+CAPS consists of three separate conditions, including familial cold autoinflammatory syndrome type 1 (FCAS1), Muckle-Wells syndrome (MWS), and neonatal onset multisystem inflammatory disorder (NOMID).

 Disease Types Symptoms and Manifestations Severity Incidence